w3c/market-data-odrl-profile/NewTerms.md

 _Sub-class of odrl:Action_

-The debtor makes the creditor aware of a relevant change in the state of the world (defined by the action scope) usually on a one-off basis.
+The debtor makes the creditor aware of a relevant event (defined by the action scope).

-Where the action scope is **md:Usage**, the debtor makes the creditor aware that they are using the asset.
+Where the action scope is **md:Usage**, tthe debtor makes the creditor aware that they have started using the asset.

+Where the action scope is **md:ResonableSuspicion**, the debtor makes the creditor aware that they have a reasonable suspicion that the asset is being misused.

 <br>**md:Report**

 _Sub-class of odrl:Action_

-The debtor provides a report to the creditor on a relevant state of the world (defined by the action scope) usually on a regular basis.
+The debtor provides a report to the creditor on a relevant and on-going state of affairs (defined by the action scope).

-The periodicity of reporting is defined by the `time interval` property.

-Where the action scope is **md:ResonableSuspicion**, the debtor reports a reasonable suspicion that the asset is being misused.

 Where the action scope is **md:Controls**, the debtor reports on their implementation of access controls.